-This suspenders were modified from M-1945 Suspenders by some Europe countries that received US military support in the Cold War era.
-There are several modifications on them: Two “branch straps” were removed.
+These suspenders were modified from M-1945 Suspenders by some Europe countries (highly probably Greece) that received US military assistance in the Cold War era.
+There are several modifications: Two “branch straps” were removed.
 Spring hooks of the front suspendres were replaced by “bottle opener” hooks.
-Dual tiny D rings replaced the […]
+Dual tiny D rings replaced […]

 Stock Number Reference: Belt, Pistol, M-1912, Without Sabre Ring Stock number not available.
 Belt, Pistol, M-1912, With Sabre Ring Stock number not available.